This article is designed to provide information on how to register as a Youth Volunteer and general information about becoming a Youth Volunteer.

 a) The youth's parent/guardian will login into their parent/guardian account

-b) Once the parent /guardian is logged in they will use the 'Find a Group' feature to find the Group their youth is seeking to Volunteer with, once 'Register as a Volunteer' is selected a screen will appear where the parent/guardian can select the youth as the Volunteer, once the youth is chosen to proceed through the next series of screens to complete their registration.
+b) Once the parent /guardian is logged in they will select 'Register as a Volunteer' is selected a screen will appear where the parent/guardian can select the youth as the Volunteer, once the youth is chosen to proceed through the next series of screens to complete their registration.

 This process is specifically for youth aged 14-17.
 Once a youth turns 18 they will be able to register as a Volunteer on their own.